baralong/inky-gadget/README.md

 10. Format the image (volume name of `gadget-pi` is used here)<br>
 `sudo mkfs.exfat -n gadget-pi /usbdisk.img`
 ### Create and run the `usbGadget` service
+11. Enable login via the gadget serial port<br>
+`sudo systemctl enable getty@ttyGS0.service`
-11. Copy the service configuration<br>
+12. Copy the service configuration<br>
 `sudo cp usbGadget.service /etc/systemd/system/`
-12. Enable the service<br>
+13. Enable the service<br>
 `sudo systemctl enable  usbGadget.service`
-13. Start the service<br>
+14. Start the service<br>
 `sudo systemctl start  usbGadget.service`
-14. Check for errors.<br>
+15. Check for errors.<br>
 `sudo journalctl --unit=usbGadget.service`
     * At this point you should be able to plug the Raspberry Pi in and connect via the USB serial port or the USB ethernet port
     * **Note:** you may need to install additional CDC-ECM drivers for the ethernet port to work under windows
 ### Create and run the `GadgetPiStartup` service (used for the inky display)
-15. Install extra python libraries used by the service<br>
+16. Install extra python libraries used by the service<br>
 `sudo pip3 install ifcfg "Pillow>=9.0" psutil`
-16. Test the script:<br>
+17. Test the script:<br>
 `sudo python3 GadgetPiStartup.py`<br>
 You should see the InkyPHAT displaying the details as above.
 Terminate with `<ctrl>-C`
     * **Note** if you get an error `libopenjp2.so.7: cannot open shared object file: ...` then run<br>
 `sudo apt-get install libopenjp2-7 `
-17. Copy the service configuration<br>
+18. Copy the service configuration<br>
 `sudo cp GadgetPiStartup.service /etc/systemd/system/`
-18. Enable the service<br>
+19. Enable the service<br>
 `sudo systemctl enable  GadgetPiStartup.service`
-19. Start the service<br>
+20. Start the service<br>
 `sudo systemctl start  GadgetPiStartup.service`
-20. Check for errors.<br>
+21. Check for errors.<br>
 `sudo journalctl --unit=GadgetPiStartup.service`
 ### You're all done!!
-21. Reboot and make sure the services start up correctly<br>
+22. Reboot and make sure the services start up correctly<br>
 `sudo shutdown -r now`

 ## Owner Details